How a Kinesiology Major Sets You Up for Chiropractic School

 Jackson also revealed why he chose kinesiology in the first place, influenced by his long-term goal of becoming a chiropractor.
 “I chose kinesiology because I’ve always had a strong interest in how the human body functions, particularly in the context of movement, performance, injury and recovery.
 Kinesiology offered a comprehensive look at biomechanics, anatomy, physiology, and rehabilitation, which aligned closely with my goal of becoming a chiropractor,” he explained.
 “Ultimately, I want to help people live healthier, more functional lives.”

 Anyone with a goal of going to chiropractic school would benefit from earning a kinesiology degree, but if you’re interested in working with athletes, it is an exceptionally good choice.
-NWHSU offers a Sports Emphasis that will also help you achieve your dream.
-With a foundation in sports and kinesiology, you can complete the sports emphasis and feel confident in your ability to incorporate rehabilitation into your treatments to support professional athletes, weekend warriors, and everyone in between.
+NWHSU offers its chiropractic students the option to pursue a sports emphasis to help you achieve your dream.

-A Head Start
+A Head Start in Foundational Coursework

-A kinesiology degree is relevant to many health related fields and graduate programs, including chiropractic school.
-It will give you the foundational knowledge and skills to excel post graduation, including in Northwestern Health Sciences University’s chiropractic program
+A kinesiology degree is relevant to many health-related fields and graduate programs, including chiropractic school.
+It will give you the foundational knowledge and skills to excel post-graduation, including in Northwestern Health Sciences University’s chiropractic program.

 Ready to pursue your goal of becoming a chiropractor?
 Contact our Office of Admissions to ask questions and learn about the application process.